hexhart/CP3402-learning-journal/week04-learningjournal-hex.md

 **Estimated hours**: 10 Hours

 ## Content Insights
-* LinkedIn Video:
-   - Setting up Domain or URL for a website makes users able to locate the website as opposed to using IP addresses,

-* LinkedIn Video: Version Control for Everyone
+* LinkedIn Video: A guide to the web design proces, Version Control for Everyone, Write and commit in small chunks
    - Version Control is important to manage and tracks changes made to project files that makeup the WordPress theme (for this video),
    - VC demonstrates the importance of managing large projects by keeping a record of commits made,
    - Bug tracking is easily detectable with version control,